Repurposed Wooden Spindle Carrots – Vintage-Inspired Spring Decor

 First coat of paint.

-It took two coats of paint to get the orange color I wanted.
-The paint I used was technically formulated for use on glass surfaces so that may have been why.
-I did however apply the second coat of paint with a chip brush.
-This went faster and gave the carrots a textured look (photo below).
+It took two coats of paint to achieve the orange color shown.
+The paint used was formulated for glass, which may have required an extra coat.
+The second coat was applied with a chip brush, adding a subtle textured finish (see photo below).

-Tip: Let your finished spindle carrots dry on a non-stick surface like waxed or parchment paper.
+Tip: Let the finished spindle carrots dry on a non-stick surface, such as waxed or parchment paper.

 Photo of a chip brush being used to add a final layer of paint and texture to the spindle to look like an orange carrot.